metaplex-foundation/developer-hub/src/pages/core/plugins/transfer-delegate.md

 ## Overview

-The Transfer Plugin is a `Owner Managed` plugin that allows the authority of the program to transfer the nft at any given moment.
+The `Transfer Delegate` Plugin is a `Owner Managed` plugin that allows the authority of the Transfer Delegate Plugin to transfer the Asset at any time.

 The Transfer Plugin will work in areas such as;

 - Escrowless sale of the Asset.
-- Gaming scenario where the user swaps/looses their asset based on an event.
+- Gaming scenario where the user swaps/loses their asset based on an event.

 ## Works With